 Unfortunately, my random order based on a non-English menu (dish name = Lechon Mami) turned out to be a poor decision.
 I didn’t know what I’d ordered was a bowl of soup noodle with fried pork skin soaked in it (Php 170).
 Shouldn’t ‘Lechon’ be roasted suckling pork?
 Why give me ‘Chicharon’?
 Sob.

 As I’m not a fan of oily dishes, I could only take in the noodle and I did so quite reluctantly because the soup was very oily!
 I didn’t take any photo of my food – but here’s a photo grab from internet.
 Can you see the soaked fried pork skin?
-Honestly, it could be delicious, but just not my kind of thing.
+Honestly, it could be delicious if you are fine with oily food.

 Here you go if you like to know how fried pork skin (or Chicharon) looks like.